microsoft/verona/docs/internal/dialect.md

 Objects that have a limited lifetime (ex. not captured by a lambda or passed onto asynchronous execution) can be allocated in the stack instead.

-The compiler can detect lifetime locally and change a `verona.alloc` to an `llvm.alloca` to avoid run-time calls.
+The compiler can detect lifetime locally and change a `verona.alloc` to an `llvm.alloca` to avoid run-time calls, reference counting, garbage collection, etc.

 #### Capabilities